 By train – Take Central Coast & Newcastle Line train services from Sydney to Newcastle and Hunter Line train services from Newcastle to the Hunter Valley town.

-With a day tour – Book a Hunter Valley tour from Sydney and enjoy the surrounding without the hazel of traffic.
+With a day tour – Book Hunter Valley tours from Sydney and enjoy the surrounding without the hazel of traffic.

 Wrapping it up

 Hunter Valley Gardens display the most extensive garden in the Southern Hemisphere.
 Wherever you decide to visit first, you will be swiped away with beautiful scenic views.
 Either go on a leisurely walk or dine in a restaurant or go shopping, the spectacular Hunter Valley Gardens will never disappoint you.